JulianHBuecher/ev-server/README.md

 For further parameters, check the [`config`](./test/config.js) content.
 It is also possible to use environment variables as defined in the [`config`](./test/config.js) file

 - Start a server containing the configured admin user in the database
-- If you have not done it yet, run the command `ppnpm test:createContext`
+- If you have not done it yet, run the command `pnpm test:createContext`
-- Run the command `ppnpm test`
+- Run the command `pnpm test`

 ### Docker Mode